mjhoy/mjhoy.com/bike/index.markdown

 will touch the shores of all five Great Lakes and wriggle my toes in them.
 I will stop at a hundred libraries and collect a hundred bookmarks.

 Or something else will happen.
-Perhaps the Adirondack will stop me in New York.
+Perhaps the Adirondacks will stop me in New York.
 Maybe I’ll keep going until I see the Pacific.
 Who knows?

 I’ve tried to sketch the route on paper.
 I stopped after filling in the lakes.